Ira Reiner: Career

+From February 6 to July 17, 1970, Ira Reiner represented Leslie Van Houten in the Tate-LaBianca murder trials.
+He was dismissed, and replaced by Ronald Hughes.

 He was the Los Angeles city controller from 1977 to 1981, and was the Los Angeles city attorney from 1981 to 1984, both times being succeeded by James Hahn.
 He was the Los Angeles County District Attorney from 1984 to 1992.
 As district attorney, he supervised the prosecution of several notorious cases, including the murder trial of Richard Ramírez, the widely publicized police arrest of Rodney King, and the McMartin preschool trial, the best known case of day care sex abuse hysteria.

 In 1990, Reiner was an unsuccessful candidate for the Democratic nomination for California attorney general, losing to San Francisco District Attorney Arlo Smith, who in turn was defeated by Republican former Congressman Dan Lungren.
 In 1992, Reiner sought re-election as district attorney, but trailed Gil Garcetti in the June non-partisan primary.
 Initially Reiner stayed in the race, but in September he dropped out.

 After retirement from office he entered private practice with the firm Riley and Reiner.
+He also served as a Fellow at the USC Center for the Political Future in 2022 and 2023.